jamesreaco/inbox-tool-sanity/README.md

 ## Installation

-To get started, you'll need to clone this GitHub repository locally, open it up in your code editor and then run `npm install` in the terminal to install the required dependencies.
+To give this Studio Tool a try, you'll need to clone this GitHub repository locally, open it up in your code editor and then run `npm install` in the terminal to install the required dependencies.

 ## Environment Settings